dssg/MLinPractice/README.md

 ## Grading

 Note that this course is being offered pass/fail.
+Each time you ask how each action you take will affect your grade will result in lowering of the grade.

 Weekly project update assignments (10%)